AztecProtocol/aztec-connect-contracts/README.md

 For more information about Aztec, please visit https://aztec.network/ or https://twitter.com/aztecnetwork.
 Documentation for Aztec Connect Bridges is available at https://github.com/AztecProtocol/aztec-connect-bridges.

+If you are interested in the Rollup Contract itself, a reference implementation (too big for mainnet) is put in the `core/reference` folder, it uses less yul so is a little easier to reason about.

 ## Developers

 If you would like to build on top of Aztec, please see our [documentation](https://aztec.network/developers/).